-UGC decides to hold exams for graduating students
+UGC Guidelines 2020: MHA permits universities, institutions to hold exams

 New Delhi, July 06: The final-term exams in colleges and educational institutions pending since March because of the lockdown to slow the coronavirus infection can now be held, as per UGC Guidelines the Union Home Ministry has said.